Squagward/slate-1/source/includes/_rendering.md

 ### Rendering rectangles

-The first actual rendering line is the call to `RenderLib.drawRectangle(color, screenX, screenY, width, height);`.
+The first actual rendering line is the call to `Renderer.drawRectangle(color, screenX, screenY, width, height);`.
 In this example, its a simple 50x50 square, starting at (10,10) on the player's screen.

 ### Rendering perfect shapes

-The second line that does rendering calls the `RenderLib.drawShape(color, segments, screenX, screenY, radius);` method.
+The second line that does rendering calls the `Renderer.drawShape(color, segments, screenX, screenY, radius);` method.
 This one draws a perfect shape with that number of segments.
 3 would draw a perfect triangle, 5 a pentagon.
 This could be used instead of the next line to draw a triangle, or the line before for a square.
 For this example, it draws a circle.

 ### Rendering polygons

-The last line makes use of the `RenderLib.drawPolygon(color, [x, y]...);` method.
+The last line makes use of the `Renderer.drawPolygon(color, [x, y]...);` method.
 It can take as many arrays with x,y coordinates as you pass it to add more and more points.
 This example is used to make a triangle.

 ## Rendering images